shreythecray/infiltration/README.md

 ### What’s Next:

-You have successfully identified the mule and have alerted your spy network!
-In an unfortunate turn of events, the mule happens to be your partner, Agent X, and now you are being suspected as a traitor as well.
-Since you are highly skilled, Headquarters knows what the Lie Detector won’t work on you, but you have been placed off-duty until you can prove that you are innocent.
+We have successfully identified the mule and have alerted our spy network!
+In an unfortunate turn of events, the mule happens to be our partner, Agent X, and now we are being suspected as a traitor as well.
+Since we are highly skilled, Headquarters knows what the Lie Detector won’t work on us, but we have been placed off-duty until we can prove that we are innocent.

-Before you were removed from duty, you were able to use your Lie Detector to find out that the enemy has thousands of civilians under control in a secret Discord server.
+Before we were removed from duty, we were able to use the Lie Detector to find out that the enemy has thousands of civilians under control in a secret Discord server.
 The civilians are being brainwashed with enemy propaganda every day.
-To prove your innocence, you decide to go undercover and infiltrate the enemy’s Discord server.
-With the help of Agent X, you have been added to the server as an administrator.
-Your plan is to create and install a Discord bot that automates encrypted messages to the civilians and alerts them about the situation so that they can escape.
+To prove our innocence, we decide to go undercover and infiltrate the enemy’s Discord server.
+With the help of Agent X, we have been added to the server as an administrator.
+Our plan is to create and install a Discord bot that automates encrypted messages to the civilians and alerts them about the situation so that they can escape.

+## Let’s Build

 ### Pre-reqs:

 - Admin access to a Discord server
-- A cool undercover Agent name for your Discord bot
+- A cool undercover Agent name for our Discord bot
-- Optional: a cool undercover Agent profile picture for your Discord bot
+- Optional: a cool undercover Agent profile picture for our Discord bot

 ### Part 1: Set Up Node.js Project

+Today, we will be building this with Node.js.
+If you’re curious about how to build this project using Ruby, cURL, Powershell, Go, PHP, Python, or Java, let us know: `https://discord.com/invite/courier`.
+You can also access code for these within our [API reference](https://www.courier.com/docs/reference/automation/invoke/).
+Let’s get started:

-- Create a new project
+- Create a new project folder.
-- Create three new files: “index.js”, “.env”, and “.gitignore”
+- Create three new files: “index.js”, “.env”, and “.gitignore”.
 - Install [dotenv npm package](https://www.npmjs.com/package/dotenv) to store variables: `npm install dotenv --save`

     Import and configure dotenv by adding to top of index.js: `require("dotenv").config();`